-You can use this combination of function calls to bring up a window to hunt for a file whose directory you want to be the default working directory:
+You can use this combination of function calls to bring up a window to hunt for a file whose directory you want to be the default working directory.
+Once you've set your working directory, you can read in a jpeg file.